 - 1. Participation in the IWG-Sharks will be open to all CCMs as well as to representatives of WCPFC-accredited observer organizations. - 2.
 In line with previous WCPFC guidance, the term 'shark' here and below refers to all shark and ray taxa. - 3.
 The goal of the virtual intersessional work is to develop a draft comprehensive shark CMM, taking into account comments from the Scientific Committee and the Technical and Compliance Committee, for discussion and potential adoption at WCPFC15. - 4.
 The new CMM should seek to i) codify the WCPFC's existing shark CMMs; ii) take account of relevant national and international policies and measures; iii) provide a framework for adopting new components as needs and datasets evolve; and iv) address issues of enforceability. - 5.
 Elements that could be considered for the new CMM include: - a.
 Policies on full utilization/prohibition on finning; - b.
 No retention policies; - c.
 Safe release and handling practices; - d.
 Gear mitigation, size limits or closures; - e.
 Management plans/catch limits; - f.
 Key species and their assessment schedules; - g.
 Species-specific limit reference points; and - h.
 Any data reporting requirements beyond those contained in "Scientific Data to be Provided to the Commission." - 6.
-Scientific issues to be considered may include: - a.
-Ensuring there is a mechanism to generate the data necessary for scientific review of a fin to carcass ratio, if such a ratio is to be used as a tool for promoting full utilization: - b.
+Scientific issues to be considered may include1: - a.
+Ensuring there is a mechanism to generate the data necessary for scientific review of a fin to carcass ratio, if such a ratio is to be used as a tool for promoting full utilization; - b.
 Articulating policy goals or targets for shark mitigation to enable a scientific evaluation to determine whether adopted measures are sufficiently effective; - c.
 Providing guidance on the required content of shark management plans and evaluative criteria for their scientific review; - d.
-Supporting the development of shark management tools such as limit reference points and/or ecosystem-based fisheries management principles;
+Supporting the development of shark management tools such as limit reference points and/or ecosystem-based fisheries management principles; - e.
+Remedying data gaps limiting shark assessment by strengthening logbook reporting and observer coverage requirements, and supporting the development of new analytical solutions.

-&lt;sup>1 Compiled from the SC13 Summary Report, Attachment G and previous discussions of shark-related issues by the WCPFC Scientific Committee.
+1 Compiled from the SC13 Summary Report, Attachment G and previous discussions of shark-related issues by the WCPFC Scientific Committee.